nathanshammah/make-your-code-count/7-publish.md

 - [Distill.pub](https://distill.pub/about/) is a revolutionary project that aims at coalescing interactive features into a modern article format.

+- [The Journal of Open Source Software](http://joss.theoj.org/) is an open access journal for research software packages; the review process happens on GitHub.

 ## 7.4 - Links

 - [Beyond computational reproducibility, let us aim for reusability](http://gael-varoquaux.info/programming/beyond-computational-reproducibility-let-us-aim-for-reusability.html), gael-varoquaux.info, Gaël Varoquaux, Sept 19th, 2017.